Teng Shih K'ou Congregational Church: History

 The church was under the care of Henry Blodget (1825–1903), before being burnt down in 1900 during the Boxer Rebellion.
 In 1902, it was rebuilt by William Scott Ament.^{:324} During the Republican era (1912–1949), the church was involved in numerous charitable activities.
 For instance, a speech in English given by Nellie Yu Roung Ling took place at the church in 1921, in aid of the "School for Poor Children" charity funds.

-In 1958, in order to support the Great Leap Forward campaign, the sixty or so churches in Beijing (Peking) were forced to combine their worship services at four facilities, Teng Shih K'ou Church was one of them.
+In 1958, in order to support the Great Leap Forward campaign, the sixty or so churches in Beijing were forced to combine their worship services at four facilities, Teng Shih K'ou Church being one of them.
 During the Cultural Revolution (1966–1976), the church was demolished by Red Guards.